 These include the latest two block sets and the latest core set.
 Currently the standard tournament features: The Shards of Alara and Zendikar blocks, along with M2010 and M2011 (as of September 16).
 Alara and M2010 will leave the format once Scars of Mirrodin enters it (on Oct 1).

 feature 4 blocks and 2 core sets features: currently this is The Time Spiral, Lorwyn-Shadowmoor, Alara, and Zendikar Blocks, along with Tenth Edition, M2010, M2011.
 Tenth edition and Time Spiral are to phase out on Oct 1 when Scars of Mirrodin enters extended.

 I don't have a standard or extended deck to discuss.
 However I have discussed a deck list capable of competing at the Legacy level in my Reanimator deck hub, known as Dredge.

 Buying on a Budget: Magic is great fun but can be terribly expensive.
 Check out these ten tips to get the most from the game while on a budget.

 Booster Draft Explained Duels aren't the only type of magic tournament out there.
 The booster draft is a format of constructed decks out of freshly open packs see

-Deck Protector/Sleeves Protect your investment by protecting your cards.
+Deck Protector/ Protect your investment by protecting your cards.
 Deck protectors not only defend cards, opaque sleeves can keep your old cards from being marked.

 Magic the Gathering: Archenemy.
 Wizards has a developed a three/four-players-against-one variant called Archenemy.
 Read more.